fouke-boss/citeproc-dotnet/readme.md

 Running the CiteProc.Test.exe shows the results of these tests in the console.
 It also generates a log file (in the same folder as the CiteProc.Test.exe), which contains additional info on the failing tests, including a summary, showing the unsupported features (and the number of test cases failing because of them).

-Currently, 397 of the available 821 test cases pass, while 73 of them fail (some more than others).
-The remaining 351 test cases fail because of features that are not yet supported, 211 of which because of unsupported test sections like CITATIONS, CITATION-ITEMS and BIBENTRIES.
+Currently, 416 of the available 826 test cases pass, while 92 of them fail (some more than others).
+The remaining 318 test cases fail because of features that are not yet supported, 153 of which because of unsupported test sections like CITATIONS, BIBSECTIONS and BIBENTRIES.

 ## CiteProc.WpfDemo
 CiteProc-.NET also comes with a small WPF demo that mimics the [CSL style code editor](http://editor.citationstyles.org/codeEditor/).
 Currently, it's main goal is to demonstrate how to use CiteProc-.NET with Windows Presentation Foundation (WPF), but it might one day become a fully functional CSL editor.